 is the Co-founder and Managing Director of Apogee Legal, a technology-enabled

 professional services organization focused on the legal and regulatory fields.
-For
+Jim began his career at Bryan Cave in Atlanta,

-spent seven years with Bryan Cave, in the fields of M&A, private equity,
+practicing in the fields of M&A, private equity and global

 University of Tulsa and his J.D. from Duke University School of Law.